Skip to main content

 For example, if it says you have to give 2 months' notice.

-A notice clause might not apply after your fixed term has ended but sometimes it will.
+A notice clause might not apply after your fixed term ends but sometimes it will.

 When will the longer notice apply?